ethanvu/ethanvu/content/post/games/cook-serve-delicious-2012.md

 title: "Cook, Serve, Delicious!
 (2012) Review"
 author: "Ethan Vu"
 date: 2020-06-03T00:25:40-04:00
-tags: ["video games", "Cook, Serve, Delicious!"]
+tags: ["4", "Cook, Serve, Delicious!", "video game"]
-categories: ["video game reviews", "4"]
+categories: ["video game reviews"]
 image: cook-serve-delicious-2012/main.jpg
-draft: true
 ---

 A couple of months ago, I bought a mechanical keyboard for $150 and a coworker was surprised when I told him.
 He asked why I wouldn't get an office keyboard for a tenth of the price.
 Clearly he's never beaten *Cook, Serve, Delicious!* on extreme difficulty or else he would know.